appseconnect/docs/_posts/ProcessFlow Management/2020-03-22-adding-schema-actions.md

         identifier: schemaactionprocessflow
 ---

-The user can view the schemas and the action present in an app and can also add schema and add action for application node used in processflow.
+The user can view the schemasss and the action present in an app and can also add schema and add action for application node used in processflow.
 This section enables the user to view, add the Schema, Attributes and the Actions of an application in the Process Flow and managing the same within a process flow for easy execution.
 The added schema and its component from the application node will be visible from the APP Section of the portal as well.